 For injury victims, if there’s anything to glean from ILR’s report it’s this: big business doesn’t like the way our liability system works in Louisiana; this could be because judges and juries tend to side with victims if a case goes to trial or in certain types of cases such as maritime accidents or class action lawsuits.

 Hire the Right Personal Injury Firm

-When and if a personal injury or accident insurance claim becomes too much to manage, the best thing a victim can do is look for an experienced Louisiana injury attorney who specializes in the area of litigation represented in the case.
+When and if a personal injury or accident insurance claim becomes too much to manage, the best thing a victim can do is look for an experienced personal injury attorney who specializes in the area of litigation represented in the case.

 The attorneys at Cox, Cox, Filo, Camel & Wilson L.L.C. are compassionate advocates against civil injustice, with more than 135 years of combined experience in the state of Louisianan.

 We hold our sense of civic duty above all else, and we not afraid to take on powerful industries, employers, and businesses if you or someone you care about has been injured.